amazingPLong/Data_Projects_TripleTen/Business Analytics/README.md

 ## 📌 Project Overview

-As a Junior Business Analyst, I was tasked with transforming raw transaction event logs into actionable business metrics for an e-commerce company.
+As a Junior Business Analyst, I transformed raw e-commerce transaction logs into structured business metrics to evaluate website performance and customer behavior.

-Each row in the dataset represented a user event (product view, shopping cart open, or purchase).
-The objective was to:
+Each row in the dataset represented a user event (product view, shopping cart interaction, or purchase).
+The primary objectives were to:

 - Build a 3-stage conversion funnel
 - Perform cohort analysis based on first purchase month
 - Calculate month-over-month retention rates
-- Deliver stakeholder-ready insights and recommendations
+- Deliver executive-ready insights and strategic recommendations

-The analysis was conducted using advanced spreadsheet techniques including pivot tables, lookup functions, cohort modeling, and retention calculations.
+The analysis was completed using advanced spreadsheet techniques including pivot tables, lookup functions, cohort modeling, and retention rate calculations.

 ---